pronoiac/the-manual/the-manual.md

 Unfortunately for them, this is usually not the case and they will have to spend the rest of their lives seriously in debt.

 The studio owner will often have a very realistic and pragmatic view of the musical business.
-He will have been through the mill, r idden the rough ride, seen spotty oiks come into his studio hardly able to roll their own and, within what seems a matter of months, become internationally reknowned and respected musicians whose opinions are eagerly sought on anything from the destruction of the Amazon Rain Forests to the continued subsidy of the local bus service, whilst developing an unhealthy appetite for cocaine.
+He will have been through the mill, ridden the rough ride, seen spotty oiks come into his studio hardly able to roll their own and, within what seems a matter of months, become internationally renowned and respected musicians whose opinions are eagerly sought on anything from the destruction of the Amazon Rain Forests to the continued subsidy of the local bus service, whilst developing an unhealthy appetite for cocaine.

 A fact that is continually on the studio owner's mind is that there are far more studios flogging studio time than there are clients willing to pay for it.
 This creates a desperate competition between studios to encourage YOU the client to use them.
 One outcome of this competition is for the studios to continually get themselves as far into hock as their banks will let them go, enabling them to invest in the latest recording studio hardware.
 This hardware they hope will act as the bait to get YOU the client to book the studio.
-It also fulfils a secondary role, that of keeping the studio's eager, young, upwardly mobile engineer loyal to the studio and prevent him defecting to a better equipped rival.
+It also fulfills a secondary role, that of keeping the studio's eager, young, upwardly mobile engineer loyal to the studio and prevent him defecting to a better equipped rival.
 We will go further into the intriguing subject of the recording studio engineer later on in this book.

 THE STUDIO MANAGER